-The Environmental Advisory Committee Members: Mitzi Elkes (Chairperson), John Ladd, Angela Russo, James Nolan, Erin Norris, Gareth Hougham (Planning Board Liaison), David Kreiger (Zoning Board Liaison), Nick Tukuru (MS representative)
+The Environmental Advisory Committee Members: Mitzi Elkes (Chairperson), John Ladd, James Nolan, Erin Norris, Gareth Hougham (Planning Board Liaison), David Kreiger (Zoning Board Liaison), Nick Tukuru (MS representative)

 Contacting the EAC